mbmorrissey/mbmorrissey.github.io/_pages/group.md

 Possibly the only person ever to come to St Andrews to shift away from studying seals!
 Rebecca is a research fellow funded by the DFG.

-Rebecca is working on various problems, including:
-- selection analysis in the presence of confounding environmental variables
-- development of low-cost low-power data loging platforms
-- dealing with broken assumptions in common statistical models
+Rebecca is working on various problems, including: selection analysis in the presence of confounding environmental variables, development of low-cost low-power data loging platforms, and dealing with broken assumptions in common statistical models.

 Rebecca's publications on [google scholar](https://scholar.google.com/citations?user=SIRILEgAAAAJ&hl=en).